bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 Those considerations aside, here we're discussing a problem that's common in many languages and is typically solved either by:

-* *(A process solution)* The developers of the formatters in question adding support for some new language features before they are released (that's what I do with Ruby and RuboCop)
+* *(A process solution)* The developers of the formatters in question adding support for some new language/library features before they are released (that's what I do with Ruby and RuboCop).
 * *(A technical solution)* A bit of configuration to fill in the blanks.
 I know that's not ideal, but such changes happen infrequently and are pretty straightforward to handle.

 My observations are that the semantic approach to formatting is still more popular